StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/alerts/close-an-alert.md

 5. Add or remove values in [custom fields](../../../administration/custom-fields/about-custom-fields.md) as needed.

     !!! info "Custom fields completion"
-        You can't close an alert unless all mandatory custom fields are completed.
+        You must complete all mandatory custom fields to close an alert.

 6. Select **Confirm**.